Underwood-Inc/idling.app__UI/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This project currently does not use any CSS assistance (i.e. pre-processors, tailwind, etc.) so, true BEM style CSS is somewhat challenging.
+When it comes to props that propagate into a `className` value that control visual elements such as width or color (i.e. width = 'md'), do not use BEM modifier notation (i.e. `--modifier`).
+Instead, create a separate class (i.e. `.md`) and style it accordingly.
+This is to allow for cleaner CSS due to the absence of many utilities CSS pre-processors generally provide.

 ## Getting Started

 Ensure you have postgres setup, a `.env.local` file in the root of the project directory, and have node pacakges installed before beginning.